Web intent

 6. Make sure Connection enabled is toggled and click Save.

-7. In a workbook, under Create, click Web intent.
+7. In a workbook, under Create, click Website visitor tracking.

 8. Select your website connection from the dropdown and adjust your filters.